modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

   'x' = guess('x');
 ```

-With the use of guess value parameters, the `SteadyStateInit` full Modelica example above can be turned into Flat Modelica:
+With the use of guess value parameters, the `SteadyStateInit` full Modelica example above can be turned into Base Modelica:
 ```
 model 'SteadyStateInit'
   parameter Real 'p';